puppetlabs/puppet-docs/source/facter/3.0/custom_facts.md

 #### PowerShell Scripts

 The encoding that should be used with `.ps1` files is pretty open.
-PowerShell will determine the encoding of the file at run time.
+PowerShell determines the encoding of the file at run time.

 Here is a sample PowerShell script which outputs facts using the required format: